For the most part, ESL teachers in China are a good bunch of people.

 6. They break the golden rule of Chinese classrooms

-Some ESL teachers disregard the golden rule of Chinese classrooms.
+Some TEFL teachers disregard the golden rule of Chinese classrooms.

 Sex is a taboo subject and people don’t talk about it openly.
 Don’t try and change that.